Reading time: 5 min.

 This patient has a typical M-shaped hairline caused by androgenetic alopecia.
 This is characterised by recession at both temples.

-hair transplant close up
+Transplanted hair close up 2 months post surgery

 Afro hair transplant results after 2 months